vatpac-technology/sops/docs/events/worldflight/Enroute/leg1.md

 ### Tasman (TSN)
 TSN will have temporary surveillance coverage provided by additional floating ADS-B stations in the sector.
 Normal surveillance separation standards may be used between all identified aircraft.

+### Wollongong (WOL)
+WOL will not be staffed for the event, and they are taken to have *No Restrictions or Requirements* on Event traffic.

 ### All Other Sectors
 Due to the sheer volume of traffic departing from YSSY, arrivals will **not be possible** during the departure event.
 Any aircraft inbound to YSSY should be strongly encouraged to divert to another aerodrome.